 Be a positive force in the world, and take your understanding of social sciences further in as little as one semester.
 Choose from a wide range of papers, and develop your critical thinking, problem-solving and communication skills.
-These programmes are also a great stepping stone for further postgraduate study.
+This programme is also a great stepping stone for further postgraduate study.

-Master of Arts
+Master of Arts in Psychology